 Schneider, “Malangatana: Artist of the Revolution”, 42. (my emphasis)

 Exceptions to this include Untitled (1961) and The Soothsayer, the Serpent, and the Visionary Eye (1962).
 (See Navarro, Malangatana, 46 & 53.)

 I base these general observations on a careful study of the images contained in Navarro’s monograph, supplemented by my own informal ‘archive’.

 Certainly there is a glut of images featuring long, straight haired women whose skin tone, while not necessarily ‘white’ is invariably lighter in tone than other figures in his paintings.
-Examples include: The Crying Blue Woman (1959; Navarro: 25); Adam and Eve in Front of the Cathedral of Lourenco Marques (1960; Navarro: 27); The Lost Girl (1960; Navarro: 34); Zukuta (1961; Navarro: 47); The Final Judgement (1961; Navarro: 44); A Scene of Sorcery (1961; Navarro: 49); Abyss of Sin (1962; Navarro: 54); The Worker with his Heart Exposed (1962; Navarro: 56); The Spell (1962).
-(See Navarro, Malangatana, respectively 25, 27, 34,47,44,49, 54, 56, and 59); and Two Friends (early 1960s; Beier: 67).
+Examples include: The Crying Blue Woman (1959); Adam and Eve in Front of the Cathedral of Lourenco Marques (1960); The Lost Girl (1960); Zukuta (1961); The Final Judgement (1961); A Scene of Sorcery (1961); Abyss of Sin (1962); The Worker with his Heart Exposed (1962); The Spell (1962).
+(See Navarro, Malangatana, respectively 25, 27, 34,47,44,49, 54, 56, and 59); and Two Friends (early 1960s).
 Interestingly Beier notes of this last example, without interpretation, that the female “bodies are bright yellow”.(See Beier, Contemporary Art in Africa, 67.)

 It would be nice to see some of the paintings referenced.
 Could you not post images and details on the website?